Kerwood/Rtorrent-Auto-Install/README.md

 - 45 - Noty
 - 46 - Task
 - 47 - All Plugins v3.6, Download manually to se which ones. https://bintray.com/novik65/generic/ruTorrent/3.6/files

+**Version 2.0.0**
+The script now uses an init script to startup rtorrent at boot, instead of the crontab work around.
+Use "service rtorrent-init start" and "service rtorrent-init stop" to start and stop rtorrent.

 **Version 1.0.6**